[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

 Immortal Call from killing Voll and Cast When Damage Taken from killing Malachai are the only important gems in this act.
 You likely won't have the links or maybe even the sockets for these yet, so you can delay getting these until act 6 or later if you want.
 You also get the option to pick up a golem reward from killing Voll; I personally don't like using golems, but if you do I'd recommend using Summon Lightning Golem for this build.
 At this point you have access to all of the gems you'll need for the rest of the game.

-In the passive tree your main targets are getting the Quick Recovery notable near Mind Over Matter and then progressing towards more life in Cruel Preparation.
+In the passive tree your main target is getting the Quick Recovery notable near Mind Over Matter and then over towards the Cruel Preparation and Deep Thoughts life & mana notables.
 I don't recommend taking Mind Over Matter in this act.

 Skill point quests in Act 4 that should be completed: